ryagi97/c-cpp-messabouts/README.md

 # c-cpp-messabouts
 Me messing around re-learing the C and C++ languages.
-Mainly intended for fun and learing
+Mainly intended for fun, and a repository to keep many small projects.